-On bank holiday Monday an event took place at the East Kirby Lincolnshire Aviation Heritage Centre which combined peoples love for fast, exciting cars with stunning World War 2 aircraft.
-Everything was covered here; muscle cars, racing cars, supercars and of course classic cars.
+On Bank Holiday Monday an event took place at the East Kirby Lincolnshire Aviation Heritage Centre which combined people’s love for fast, exciting cars with stunning World War 2 aircraft.
+Everything was covered here; muscle cars, racing cars, supercars and, of course, classic cars.

 Only living 15 minutes away it seemed a bit daft to miss out on this opportunity, particularly for the aircraft.
 Whilst I live near the Battle of Britain Memorial Flight I very rarely go out and actually take pictures of them for some reason or another.
-The event itself was fairly cheap to get into and provided entertainment for the whole family.
+The event itself was fairly inexpensive to get into and provided entertainment for the whole family.
 A impressive array of metal was on display as you entered the location.
-A couple of brand new BMW M-Sport cars were on display including the rather impressive new BMW M5.
-Some of the classic cars were also great, a collection of immaculate Ford Escort’s Mk1 & Mk2’s were on display alongside legendary Formula One racers from BRM.
+A couple of brand new BMW M-Sport cars were on display, including the rather impressive new BMW M5.
+Some of the classic cars were also great, a collection of immaculate Ford Escort’s Mk1 & Mk2s were on display alongside legendary Formula One racers from BRM.
 There were also a selection of stands on display with Duckworth Land Rover, Bush Tyres and Bridgestone all being represented.

 The most interesting element of the show was of course the aircraft.

 The Avro Lancaster, NX611 ‘Just Jane’, that lives at the Lincolnshire Aviation Heritage Centre was doing displays throughout the day taxying up and down the run way with all four of it’s Merlin engines being brought up to 2000RPM as it allowed passengers to experience what it would be like to be in a plane of its size during the war.
 The plan is to eventually get this plane airworthy – but there is a lot of work involved.